There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 This dangerous snake, which ranges in length from 26 to 49 inches, has splotches of brown or black and can appear grey, brown, olive, or yellow.

-Great Basin rattlesnakes’ dry, arid habitats are full of rocks and other large boulders that they can hide beneath.
+Great Basin rattlesnakes’ dry, arid habitats are full of rocks and other large boulders they can hide beneath.

 They have a characteristic rattling sound when they shake their tails, which they use to signal danger.
 If you hear a rattle, immediately avoid the Great Basin rattlesnake.